nbdnnm/ThermoBrakes/README.md

 The LCD blinking threshold may be set in the code, depending on your pad's temperature threshold.

-Temperature on the display
+Temperature on the display (click on pic to see the video)

 [![ThermoBrakes LCD](https://img.youtube.com/vi/iBIy5F_ht4Q/0.jpg)](https://www.youtube.com/watch?v=iBIy5F_ht4Q)

-Temperature in RaceChrono
+Temperature in RaceChrono (click on pic to see the video)

 [![ThermoBrakes LCD](https://img.youtube.com/vi/PCJuGoHXWgc/0.jpg)](https://www.youtube.com/watch?v=PCJuGoHXWgc)

 And how the data looks when imported from RaceChrono

 ![alt text](<pics/ThermoBrakes data in graphs from RaceChrono.png>)